Filipino’s need a valid visa in traveling to Paris, Italy, Spain and in other Schengen Countries.

 Show original and provide photocopy of Marriage Certificate and your spouse’s passport

-For Insurance (in our Europe 2017), we purchased Travellershield Classic (Single Return Trip) from MSIG.
+We purchased Travellershield Classic (Single Return Trip) from MSIG in our (Europe 2017 trip).
 It cost SGD$70.75 each.
 On our first travel, we bought Travel Guard policy from AIG Insurance.

 Please note: Document or photocopy missing = incomplete file = high risk of visa refusal.